ideal-postcodes/ideal-postcodes-node/README.md

 **Configuration**

-Include your api key when requiring the ideal-postcodes module, will return an instance that you can use to make lookups.
+Include your api key when requiring the ideal-postcodes module.
+This will return an object instance you can use to perform lookups using the Ideal Postcodes API.

 ```javascript
 var api_key = "your key goes here"